afangster/afangster.github.io/_pages/about.md

 Hi, I'm Alex!
 I am a student at Carnegie Mellon University (CMU) in the Masters of Intelligent Information System (MIIS) program in the [Language Technologies Institute](https://www.lti.cs.cmu.edu/) where I will be studying machine learning and natural language processing to process and analyze unstructured and semi-structured information.
 I am an alumnus of UCLA, where I completed my bachelors in computer science.
 Currently, I am interested in the field of NLP and GenAI to develop innovative technologies to improve human life.

-Aside from work, I like to cook, work out, and read (which got me interested in MTL and then NLP!)!
+Aside from work, I like to cook, work out, and read fantasy, wuxia, and science fiction novels/webnovels/light novels (which got me interested in MTL and then NLP!)!